ycpcs/cs370-fall2014/assign/assign03.md

 2. Programming assignment
 =========================

 Write a program that draws a 3D stage scene with three "actors" and several lights using OpenGL.
-A sample executable is available [here](sol/LimeLightSol.zip).
+A sample executable is available in the skeleton zip file.
 The scene should include:

 -   A stage which is a rectangular cube with an elliptical front.
 Recursively subdivide the rectangle top face for proper light effect.
 Create a display list for the entire stage (otherwise performance will *drastically* suffer).
 -   Three "actors" on the stage consisting of a cube, sphere, and octahedron.